 In addition, the exhibition draws attention to Paik’s enduring interest in artistic collaboration, from his early association with John Cage and others active in the postwar avant-garde music scene to his lifelong friendships with Charlotte Moorman and Joseph Beuys.
 Several works on view relate directly to the artist’s involvement with the Fluxus group, whose interest in revolutionizing artistic distribution had a lasting influence on Paik’s thinking.
 The exhibition also features two videos that the artist made in conjunction with WGBH, Boston’s public television station, where he developed some of his most important projects in the late 1960s and early ’70s.

-Organized by the Harvard Art Museums.
-Curated by Mary Schneider Enriquez, the Houghton Associate Curator of Modern and Contemporary Art, with Marina Isgro, the 2017–19 Nam June Paik Research Fellow, Harvard Art Museums.
+Curated by Mary Schneider Enriquez, Houghton Associate Curator of Modern and Contemporary Art, and Marina Isgro, Nam June Paik Research Fellow, Harvard Art Museums.

-The exhibition received support from the Rosenblatt Fund for Postwar American Art.
-Modern and contemporary art programs at the Harvard Art Museums are made possible in part by generous support from the Emily Rauh Pulitzer and Joseph Pulitzer, Jr., Fund for Modern and Contemporary Art.
+Support for this project was provided by the Rosenblatt Fund for Post-War American Art, the José Soriano Fund, the Agnes Gund Fund for Modern and Contemporary Art, and the M. Victor Leventritt Fund.
+In addition, modern and contemporary art programs at the Harvard Art Museums are made possible in part by generous support from the Emily Rauh Pulitzer and Joseph Pulitzer, Jr., Fund for Modern and Contemporary Art.

 Share your experience on social media: #NamJunePaik #HarvardArtMuseums